Things to do in Vilnius

 Jewish Memorials

 In the early 20th century, about half of the population of Vilnius were Yiddish-speaking Jews and the city was dubbed the 'Jerusalem of the North'.
 The Nazis in World War II effectively obliterated this community, encircling the Jewish quarter in barbed wire.
 They marched the 60,000 or so residents into the Paneriai Forest and executed them.
 Today, the Museum of Occupations and Freedom Fights (previously the Museum of Genocide Victims) has been established at the killing field in memory of the victims of this horror.
-There is also a Jewish Museum depicting pre-war Jewish life and visitors are welcome at the only remaining Vilnius Synagogue.
+There's also a Jewish Museum depicting pre-war Jewish life and visitors are welcome at the only remaining Vilnius Synagogue.

 Website www.jmuseum.lt